wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-access-panel-introduction.md

 The next time a user clicks on the application tile, they will be automatically signed into the application without needing to enter the credentials again and without needing to install the Password SSO plugin again.

-If a user’s credentials have changed in the target third-party application, then the user must also update their credentials which are stored in Azure AD.
+If a <!-- deleted by customization user's --><!-- keep by customization: begin --> user’s <!-- keep by customization: end --> credentials have changed in the target third-party application, then the user must also update their credentials which are stored in Azure AD.
 To update credentials, a user must select the icon in the lower-right of the application tile, and select “update credentials” to re-enter the username and password for that application.

 ### Password-based SSO with identity provisioning